Sports Awards and Blues

 - Volunteer of the Year

-Finalists will be announced Monday 22 September 2025, with awards being presented at the UWA Sport Awards on Friday 24 October 2025, and Blues presented at the UWA Blues Awards on Thursday 13 November 2025.
+Finalists will be announced on 5 October 2026, with awards being presented at the UWA Sport Awards on Friday 23 October 2026.

 The UWA Sport and Blues Awards celebrate excellence in sport within the University of Western Australia community, recognising the outstanding achievements of students, volunteers, and sporting clubs across all levels.
 These prestigious awards honour those who have made significant contributions to university sport, both on and off the field.
 Applications are open for any person, club, organisation or sporting body to nominate themselves or other individuals for the above-mentioned awards.
 The Awards Assessment Period is from 1 October 2024 - 31 September 2025, with the exception of the Club Service award which is based on the long-term service of the nominee.